TheSatoshiChiba/Reverse-Word-Pairs/README.md

 Rust Version
 ------------
-There is a rust version of this challenge now which can be build by running 'cargo build' in the parent directory of this repository.
+There is a rust version of this challenge now which can be build by running `cargo build` in the parent directory of this repository.
 The rust version comes in two parts.
-The main executable under src/main.rs.
+The main executable under `src/main.rs`.
 And the rust_attempts library which contains the basic attempts API and the attempts itself.
-The Attempts API is different from the C++ one as it only contains a single function that accepts a name, the number of times the attempts needs to run, the filename of the file that contains all the words and a function of type 'Fn( &File ) -> usize' where the return value is the number of word pairs found.
-The function itself returns a Result<AttemptResult>.
-The only time this function fails is if the found word pairs differ between the runs.
-AttemptResult contains the number of word pairs found and the average runtime in milliseconds.
-To run the executable simply use 'cargo run' in the parent directory of this repository.
+The Attempts API is different from the C++ one as it only contains a single function that accepts a name, the number of times the attempts needs to run, the filename of the file that contains all the words and a function of type `Fn( &File ) -> usize` where the return value is the number of word pairs found.
+The function itself returns a `Result<AttemptResult>`.
+The only time this function fails is if the found word pairs differ between the runs. `AttemptResult` contains the number of word pairs found and the average runtime in milliseconds.
+To run the executable simply use `cargo run` in the parent directory of this repository.

 Unlike the C++ version there is no file output.
 It is entirely console based.

-To add a new attempt simply create a new module within the rust_attempts library with a public run function of type 'Fn( &File ) -> usize' and pass it to the rust_attempts::run function in the main file.
+To add a new attempt simply create a new module within the rust_attempts library with a public run function of type `Fn( &File ) -> usize` and pass it to the `rust_attempts::run` function in the main file.
 It will take care of the correct console output and time measurements.

 Why Rust?
 ---------